katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 1.1.12 =

+* Fixed 404 error with Headway themes (hopefully)
+* Fixed issue with results pages where the area name has an apostrophe in it
+* Removed the thumbnails beneath the slideshow in favor of using the built-in thumbnails under the description
+* Admin performance speedup
+* Fixed issue with sitemap not rebuilding when dsIDXpress options were saved
+* Fixed issue with area URLs in sitemap being wrong when the area name contained non-alphanumeric characters

 = 1.1.11 =